goldkeyadmin/454859ac-d562-4326-b57f-61dd558462b7/README.md

 cd to the `app` folder;
 run `dotnet run "1 2 3"`

+## Running the program in Docker

+`build.sh` will build a release version of the app and create the docker image.
+Execute the script in the terminal to build the application.

+Once build execute the docker container as follows.
+`docker run sequence-finder "9 1 2 3 4 5 1"`

 ## Testing

 run `dotnet test` in the root directory